-4. Topic 4: an explanation of the factors that led to a change in the list of execution venues listed in the firm's execution policy, if such a change occurred;
+4. Topic 4: an explanation of the factors that led to a change in the list of execution venues listed in the firm's execution policy, if such a change occurred:

-The Global Markets Division have not changed any execution venues for this asset class during the reporting period.
+The Goldman Sachs FICC and Equities have not changed any execution venues for this asset class during the reporting period.

-Private Wealth Management revised its execution venues list for this asset class to add Tradeweb LLC as an execution venue to enable GS to improve the liquidity access provided to clients.
+Private Wealth Management revised its list of execution venues for this asset class to add the following broker dealers to enable GS to improve the liquidity access provided to retail clients in certain markets: Guy Butler, Jane Street.
+Activity with Sberbank and VTB was suspended due to global sanctions impacting these entities.

-5. Topic 5: an explanation of how order execution differs according to client categorisation, where the firm treats categories of clients differently and where it may affect the order execution arrangements;
+5. Topic 5: an explanation of how order execution differs according to client categorisation, where the firm treats categories of clients differently and where it may affect the order execution arrangements: